CUET EXAM Computer Science Previous Year Questions Set 1

 (B) Having condition in SQL can include aggregate functions.

-(D) GROUP BY function is used to group rows of a table that contain the same values in a specified column.
+(D) GROUP BY function is used to group rows of a table that contain

 (E) Minus operator is also known as intersect operator.